-Terracotta Warriors AR - Experience one of the most significant archeological discoveries in history through augmented reality.
+Terracotta Warriors AR: Experience one of the most significant archaeological discoveries in history through augmented reality.

 Our team guided the strategy, development, and implementation of the experience, working with curators to digitally recreate objects like swords and spears that were held by the warrior statues.
 Visitors were able to activate the AR experience of the warriors’ weapons by pointing their phones at the statues or in front of a two-dimensional “anchor” that’s fixed to the interpretive display with each statue.